Rustin170506/ticdc.slide/slides.md

 <!--
 Now you have known the throughput of TiCDC.
 But how do you know the latency?
+Users probably just saw a bunch of rows sent to the downstream.
+But they only care about the difference between the upstream and the downstream.

 There are several metrics to measure the latency.
 Also, these metrics indicate the latency for different parts of the data flow.
 -->